crownstone/crownstone-sdk/README.md

 ### Example app

-The [Crownstone app](https://github.com/dobots/CrownstoneApp) makes use of these libraries and connects to the REST API as well.
+The [Crownstone app](https://github.com/crownstone/CrownstoneApp) (Android and iOS) makes use of these libraries and connects to the REST API as well.
 The Crownstone app can be used as starting point to develop your own stand-alone app.
-It is written with React Native, and can be found on github.
+It is written in React Native.

 ## <a name="bluenet"></a>Bluenet Firmware

-The [Bluenet](https://github.com/dobots/bluenet/) firmware can be downloaded from github.
+The [Bluenet](https://github.com/crownstone/bluenet/) firmware can be downloaded from github.
 There, you can also find the documentation of the bluetooth protocol (services, characteristics, and advertisements).
 To build the firmware, a GCC cross-compiler is required.

 ## <a name="roadmap"></a>Roadmap
 There are still many functionalities in development.
 This means that some APIs are not there yet, other APIs still need to be implemented, while others may change.
 Especially the firmware API is expected to undergo a lot of changes.